> Academics > Course

 SPED 4330 (3-3-0) Pedagogy of Special Education

 The course examines the identification, assessment and instruction of students with special needs.
 Emphasis will be placed on the presentation of special education roles, placement alternatives, legal implications, current status and trends in special education.
 An analysis of the categories of exceptionality, characteristics, and terminology will also be presented.
-Fall, Spring.
+Fall, Spring, Online.

 SPED 4332 (3-3-0) Diagnosing & Correcting Reading Difficulties with Clinical Experience